graalvm/graalvm-demos/galaaz-ggplot/README.md

 -   ggplot2
 -   gridExtra

-Installation of R packages requires a development environment.
+The installation of R packages requires a development environment.
 In Linux, the gnu compiler and tools should be enough.
 I am not sure what is needed on the Mac.

 In order to run the 'specs' the following Ruby package is necessary: